 The focus for MariaDB 5.3 is to radically improve performance for subqueries, as well as for joins and single-table queries over large data sets.

-Some of the code is backported from MySQL 6.0 (a MySQL version that was never released as GA by Oracle), some - re-engineered and enriched by new features, some code is written from scratch.
+Some of the code was backported from MySQL 6.0 (a MySQL version that was never released as GA by Oracle), some was re-engineered and enriched by new features, and some code was written from scratch.

 - Semi-join subquery optimizations

 These transform subqueries into 'semi-joins', entities similar to inner joins, and then use join optimizer to pick the best semi-join execution strategy.
 Overall the process is similar to how joins are processed in MySQL,MariaDB and other database systems.

 If a subquery is not a semi-join, MariaDB 5.3 will make a cost-based choice between these two strategies: